 A separate inspection report number will need to be created when a finding/violation is identified as a result in an Office of Investigations (OI) report, and the finding/violation will not be documented in an existing inspection report.
 Obtaining a separate inspection report number from RPS-Inspections will allow inspectors to document any inspection results identified in the investigation effort.
-The administratively opened report needs to be closed once the OI investigation letter is issued in accordance with ection 06.06.
+The administratively opened report needs to be closed once the OI investigation letter is issued in accordance with section 06.06.

 The OI letter should list the inspection report number in the subject line of the report cover letter (to allow for traceability).